OfficeDev/office-js-docs-pr/docs/testing/clear-cache.md

 1. Install the [Microsoft Edge DevTools](https://www.microsoft.com/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj).

-2. Open your add-in in Outlook.
+2. Open your add-in in the Office client.

 3. Run the Microsoft Edge DevTools.